samruddhi4040/samruddhi4040/README.md

 ### Hi, I am Samruddhi 👋

-I am a Data Analyst.
-Also, AI & ML enthusiast.
-I practice data analysis & visualization. 😀

-- 💡 I'm 2024 pass out graduate with Bsc IT.
-I enjoy collaborating with people on works of similar interest.
-- 💬 Feel free to approach me on my social handles.
-I am open for new worthy connections.
+Data Analyst skilled in Python, SQL, and Advanced Excel with experience across 6+ projects and internships.
+Worked with 50K+ records, improving model accuracy to 95%+ and reducing manual effort by 40%+.
+Focused on delivering data-driven business insights.

-- 📫 You can mail me your doubts and thoughts about my repos at: samruddhi4040@gmail.com
+📫 You can mail me your doubts and thoughts about my repos at: samruddhi4040@gmail.com